deja-blue/software-interview/README.md

 *Note: this is an active repo, and like any other project, you may encounter small things that don't work quite right or need a slight adjustment.
 We encourage you to let us know or make the small fix so we can offer the best experience to subsequent interviewers.*

 To get started, install the developer tooling for the exercise:
-- In the project root folder, run `make setup-mac`
+- In the project root folder, run `make setup-mac`.

+(If you don't have a mac, please see the [asdf install documentation](https://asdf-vm.com/guide/getting-started.html#_2-download-asdf).)

 ### Server:
 ```bash